 In most professions, it is not important to present your entire physique in a picture.
 The traditional half-portrait is sufficient.

 Wear appropriate business clothes while taking your portrait.
 The clothing should be clean and wrinkle-free.
 Your clothing should also fit the job you are applying to.
 A conservative appearance is appropriate in most cases.
 However, if you work in an industry that demands creativity, then you can get away with a somewhat relaxed attire.

-Strong colours, too much contrast and lush jewellery appear obtrusive in portraits; they do not make a serious impression.
+Strong colors, too much contrast and lush jewelry appear obtrusive in portraits; they do not make a serious impression.
 Make-up should be discreet and natural.